AutumnMooncat/IconsAddon/README.md

 DamageModifierManager.addModifier(YourCardRelicWhateverHere, YourDamageModifierHere)

-2 - Bind your object to your DamageInfo (NOT needed for cards):
+2 - Bind your object to your DamageInfo (NOT ALWAYS needed for cards):

 this.addToBottom(new DamageAction(target, DamageModifierHelper.bindDamageInfo(this, source, damage, damageType)

-Card do this step **automatically** when the card is used.
+Cards do this step **automatically** when the card is used with simple damage actions (DamageAction, DamageAllEnemiesAction, etc.).
 Powers, Relics, Monsters, etc. **do not**.
+If your card's damage action is particularily complicated, you can always bind the damage in your action to be safe.
 Check out DamageModifierHelper for a full list of binding methods.

 Hooks
 ---